-All campers and their caregivers are asked to review and commit to a behavior and expectations agreement.
+All campers and their caregivers are asked to review and commit to a behavior and expectations agreement found in their CampDoc paperwork.
 If a camper is struggling, camp staff will work with the camper and the family to try to help the camper succeed in the camp setting, but our staff are only equipped to support up to a certain extent.
 If a camper poses a safety risk to themselves or other campers on site, the caregiver will be called and asked to pick up their camper.
 There will be no refund for early dismissal.